AI-Augmented Workflow & Agentic CRM Dashboard

 Test participants expressed strong interest in using this product in real-world settings, and some inquired about its availability in the market.

-What Testing Showed
+What User Testing Showed

 To measure the success of this concept, professionals working in sales were invited in usability sessions.